 “Can we go to Mullapanthal?”: My foodie friend from Kozhikode (Calicut) asks me.
-Sitting at the Grand Hotel in Cochin – a heritage hotel known for its traditional Kerala food – around lunch time, this refined friend of mine asks me if I could take him to a local toddy shop.
+Sitting at the Grand Hotel in Cochin – a heritage hotel known for its traditional Kerala food – around lunchtime, this refined friend of mine asks me if I could take him to a local toddy shop.
 Weird, huh?
 Except it isn’t.
 Not at all.
 For, how many toddy shops you know has a 4.5 rating on Tripadvisor?
-Tell me about a toddy shop that has a website of its own, and can be located easily using Google maps.
+Tell me about a toddy shop with a website of its own and can be located easily using Google maps.
 Mullapanthal – translated roughly as ‘Jasmine Shed’ – is a different kind of toddy shop – the famous kind.
 The ‘serves-food-to-die-for’ kind.

 To fully appreciate the situation, let me tell you a bit more about toddy and toddy shops.
 Toddy (known as ‘kallu’ in Malayalam) is a local alcoholic beverage tapped from coconut palms in Kerala.
 The white liquid that collects initially is very sweet and non-alcoholic.
-The liquid begins fermenting almost immediately after collection and within hours, it yields an aromatic wine of up to 4% alcohol content, mildly intoxicating and sweet.
-When fermented longer, a stronger, more sour version is produced and this is drunk by the locals (units usually measured in pots).
+The liquid begins fermenting almost immediately after collection, and within hours, it yields an aromatic wine of up to 4% alcohol content, mildly intoxicating and sweet.
+When fermented longer, a stronger, more sour version is produced, and this is drunk by the locals (units usually measured in pots).
 A toddy shop is a (shady) drinking establishment where toddy is served along with food.
-The ambiance is down to earth (read: pretty basic.
+The ambience is down to earth (read: pretty basic.
 I mean really basic.
 Just a few benches and desks for furniture, thatched roof, no flooring) and really noisy (with a chance of brawls – especially after a few pots have been downed).
 A toddy shop isn’t a place a decent bloke like you would want to be seen, let alone photographed.
 So if my sophisticated friend from Kozhikode chose a toddy shop over a heritage hotel for lunch, there must be something about this place, don’t you think?
 Very correct!

 So, have you been to this place?
 What did you eat?
 Any good?